iainsmith/swift-docker/README.md

 * [x] Uses the swift docker image that matches the Package.swift manifest.
 * [x] Quickly free up space - `swift docker cleanup`
 * [x] Create a dockerfile for your project
+* [x] Quickly print a command to run the swift repl in the container - `swift docker repl`
 * [ ] Create a .dockerignore file to avoid adding .git directory to the image
 * [ ] Support multistage slim builds
 * [ ] Log output to a file